HuasoFoundries/phpPgAdmin6/README.md

 Please note that you have to customize your server name, php upstream (sock or IP) and optinally the subfolder you want phpPgAdmin6 to run on.

+## License

+This work is licensed under MIT or GPL 2.0 (or any later version) or BSD-3-Clause You can choose between one of them if you use this work.

+`SPDX-License-Identifier: MIT OR GPL-2.0-or-later OR BSD-3-Clause`